feedhenry-staff/fh-rest-express-router/README.md

 ## API
 This module is a simple factory function.
 Simply require it, then call it with options to make it return preconfigured instances of _express.Router_.

+### Options
 It supports being passed the following options:

 * [Required] adapter - adapter instance that will handle CRUDL operations
 * [Required] name - a name that will identify this adapter in logs
 * [Optional] validations - Array containing Joi schemas that will be used to validate data passed to create, update, and list operations is safe.

+### Events
+Events can be accessed using the *router.events* which is an EventEmitter instance.
+It emits the following events:

+* create-fail
+* read-fail
+* update-fail
+* delete-fail
+* list-fail
+* create-success
+* read-success
+* update-success
+* delete-success
+* list-success

+Success event callbacks are passed the response the adapter generated.
+Error events are passed the _Error_ instance that has been generated.
+Check the examples for more information.

 ## RESTful (HTTP) API Definition